zerodays/zerodays-challenge/README.md

 ## 1. Project goals:
 - Set up a new React project.
 We'll use functional components.
 - Install a few frameworks we usually use:
+    - [typescript](https://www.typescriptlang.org/) - for better code maintainability (try to use types wherever possible).
     - [nextjs](https://nextjs.org/) - to be used mostly for routing, links, and images.
     - [tailwindcss](https://tailwindcss.com/docs/guides/create-react-app) - UI is to be built with tailwindcss components.
 Note that tailwindcss is free, while tailwindui is not.
 We use tailwindcss for its utilities (flex, grid).
     - [axios](https://www.npmjs.com/package/axios) - to be used for all API calls.